-The Labour Force Sample Survey (LFSS) of the CZSO is used as the data source forstatistics on ICT professionals.
+The Labour Force Sample Survey (LFSS) of the CZSO is used as the data source for the statistics on ICT professionals.
 Tables always give average data for the given year.
 If the figure is smaller than 3 000 persons, data are considered to be of low reliability.
-Since 2011 ICT professionals have been defined on the basis of the classification of occupations of CZ-ISCO-08 and are subdivided into two major groups as follows:
+Since 2011 ICT professionals have been defined on the basis of the national version of the classification of occupations of CZ-ISCO-08 and are subdivided into two major groups as follows:

-- Managers, engineers, and other specialists in ICT abbreviated as ICT professionals (CZ-ISCO sub-major groups 25, 133, 2434, 2152 and 2153); and - Technicians, mechanics, and repair workers in ICT abbreviated as ICT technicians (CZ-ISCO sub-major groups 35 and 7422).
+- Managers, engineers, and other professionals in ICT abbreviated as ICT professionals (CZ-ISCO sub-major groups 25, 133, 2434, 2152 and 2153); and - Technicians, installers and servicers in ICT abbreviated as ICT technicians (CZ-ISCO sub-major groups 35 and 7422).